 2021 Medicare Part B Deductible:

-- The Part B deductible for 2021 ($198 in 2020) has not yet been published by CMS.
+- The Part B deductible for 2021 is $203.
 If you receive a Part B-covered service during the year you will pay all costs out-of-pocket until the Part B deductible is met.

 2021 Medicare Part B Coinsurance:

-- Your doctor may charge you up to 15% more for Part B services if they don’t accept Medicare assignment (some states impose a lower limit), however, Medigap Plan F and Plan G cover excess charges for you.
+- Your doctor may charge you up to 15% more for Part B services if they don’t accept Medicare An agreement by your doctor to be paid directly by Medicare, to accept the payment amount Medicare approves for the service, and not to bill you for any more than the Medicare deductible and coinsurance.... (some states impose a lower limit), however, Medigap Plan F and Plan G cover excess charges for you.